Nitishvarma50/Lead-Acquisition-Analysis-using-Power-BI/README.md

 ## Data Preparation and Cleaning:

-Extracted lead and sales data using Power Query from diverse sources.
-Conducted meticulous data cleaning to ensure accuracy by addressing missing values and outliers.
+Extracted lead and sales data using Power Query from diverse sources./n Conducted meticulous data cleaning to ensure accuracy by addressing missing values and outliers.
 Standardized and transformed data for cohesive analysis.
 Visualization and Dashboard Creation: